corpusops/docker-images/README.md

     - Except for alpine based images (using musl, so no locales): setup sensible locales for: ``fr``, ``en``, ``de``.

 - (1): if it is packaged on the underlying distrib (eg: runit is only on alpine>3)
-- debian 6 (stretch) is not supported anymore.
+- debian 6 (stretch) is not supported anymore (tags remain, but we wont provide active support).
 - To be sure to include new tags nearly as soon as they are out, and to also refresh images to include their fixes including security patches, this repo has a Travis cron enabled to rebuild everything at least daily.
 - Note: All single binaries and scripts are installed inside `/cops_helpers`, you can them use any docker-images related image as a source to ignite a volume or use multistage builds to copy them.